-A Closer Look at Fiber Optic Cable Assemblies
+A Closer Look at Fibre Optic Cable Assemblies

-To help network infrastructure professionals understand the variables affecting the quality of fiber assemblies, Siemon has performed comprehensive benchmark testing on a representative assortment of commercially available fiber assemblies.
-The study included generic fiber jumpers purchased through on-line retailers that were produced by both domestic (US) and offshore assembly houses as well as assemblies from Siemon and other globally known brands - all purchased through authorized distributors.
+To help network infrastructure professionals understand the variables affecting the quality of fibre assemblies, Siemon has performed comprehensive benchmark testing on a representative assortment of commercially available fibre assemblies.
+The study included generic fibre jumpers purchased through on-line retailers that were produced by both domestic (US) and offshore assembly houses as well as assemblies from Siemon and other globally known brands - all purchased through authorized distributors.
 This benchmark testing provides a detailed review of mechanical and optical characteristics that are critical to the performance and longevity of these connections.

 Testing was performed on 36 random samples of duplex LC laser optimized multimode OM3 50/125 fiber jumpers from 9 suppliers – Siemon, 4 other leading global manufacturers and 4 generic assembly houses.
 We tested each assembly to Siemon Internal specifications as well as TIA and IEC standards for end face geometry, optical performance, cleanliness and mechanical reliability.
 Every Siemon XGLO and LightSystem product is 100% tested and inspected for end face geometry, cleanliness, surface defects, insertion loss and return loss (both directions and both wavelengths).
 Each jumper is serialized and traceable to factory test results for insertion loss and return loss.